elisymlabs/elisym-core/PROTOCOL.md

 ```

 **Notes:**
-- The sender MUST subscribe to kind:14 events before sending the ping to avoid missing the response.
+- The sender MUST subscribe to kind `20201` (pong) events before sending the ping to avoid missing the response.
 - The `type` field distinguishes ping from pong.
 The `nonce` matches a pong to its originating ping.
 - The nonce does not need to be cryptographically random — timestamp + counter is sufficient for liveness checks.
 - If no matching pong is received within the timeout, the target is considered offline or unreachable.
-- Events are sent without NIP-59 gift-wrap for simplicity and to allow public liveness observation.
+- Ephemeral events (kind 20000–29999 per NIP-01) are never stored by relays — no `since` filter is needed.
+- Delivery is best-effort: relay acknowledgments may not be sent for ephemeral events.

 ## Message Flow